WictorHiago/crud-api-sequelize/README.md

 ## 🖥️database interface:

-obs: i'm not using .dotenv in this project, for easy testing on folder config/database.js change data to yours credentials
+PS: i'm not using .dotenv in this project, for easy testing on folder config/database.js change data to yours credentials

 ### Mysql WorkBench